quantcast/qfs/wiki/Administrator's-Guide.md

 Meta server replication design  based on Veiwstamped replication (VR) [paper](http://pmg.csail.mit.edu/papers/vr-revisited.pdf).
 The minimal configuration requires 3 meta server nodes.
 At least 3 nodes are needed to solve "network partitioning" problem.
-This problem occurs when some subset(s) of meta server nodes cannot communicates with another subset(s) of meta server nodes.
+This problem occurs when some subset(s) of meta server nodes cannot communicate with another subset(s) of meta server nodes.
 In such case a subset of nodes larger than or equal to N/2 + 1 (a.k.a. quorum), if exists, automatically selected to service requests.
 The problem description can be found in the VR paper.